FAQ

 Aren’t you a bit old to have imaginary friends?

-Is there someone called [name on the ID] or [deadname]?
+Is there someone called [Government Name] or [deadname]?

 How can you have people in your body that have different ages, ethnicities, species or personal histories?